Phinix-BI/SanketBani/readme.md

 ### 1. **Text-to-ISL Conversion**

 - Converts any input text into 3D animated Indian Sign Language gestures.
-- Allows users to type or paste text and view the corresponding ISL gestures in real-time.
+- Allows users to type or paste text and view the corresponding ISL gestures in real time.

 ### 2. **Image-to-ISL Conversion**